pdfplum/pdfplum/http-pdf-generator/PARAMETERS.md

 Wait for `isReady`?<br/>
 type: **select**

 ndicates whether the extension should wait for the `window.isReady` variable to be set to `true` before rendering the PDF.
-Can be overridden by GET parameters.
+Can be overridden.

 ### `OUTPUT_STORAGE_PREFIX` (optional)